Genivia/RE-flex/doc/index.md

 used) scans `n`-2 bytes at address `b`.
 The length `n` should include *two final zero bytes at the end!*

-@note `yy_scan_buffer(b, n)` only touches the first final byte and not the second byte, since this function is the same as calling `buffer(b, n-1)`.
+@note Function `yy_scan_buffer(b, n)` only touches the first final byte and not the second byte, since this function is the same as calling `buffer(b, n-1)`.
 In fact, the specified string may have any final byte value.
 The final byte of the string will be set to zero when `text()` (or `yytext`) or `rest()` are used.
 But otherwise the final byte remains completely untouched by the other lexer functions, including `echo()` (and Flex-compatible `ECHO`).
 Only